matzolla/LeetCode/75_leetcode_back2back.md

 ## Google Online Assessment

 - `Minimum Difference Between Largest and Smallest Value in Three Moves`: Sort the array, remove the last three element,  compute the amplitude, remove the last element and the first 2 , remove the last 2 and the first element, remove the first 3 element.
+- `Way to split string`: We can do a dynamic slidding window, and seperate the string into two strings and always check if the number of unique characters in `string1` and `string2 ` are equal.